Illinois Squatter's Rights Guide: 2025 Laws, SB 1563, and Property Protection

 Q: How can I prevent squatters from occupying my property?
 A: Regular property inspections, security systems, property maintenance, "No Trespassing" signs, and professional property management are effective prevention strategies.

 Q: How do I remove squatters from my property in Illinois?
 A: Currently, property owners must follow formal eviction procedures through the courts.
-If SB 3658 passes, there may be more direct removal options through law enforcement in certain circumstances.
+However, since SB 1563 passed, there will be more direct removal options through law enforcement in certain circumstances.

 Q: Can I physically remove squatters myself?
 A: No. Self-help evictions are illegal in Illinois.
 Property owners must use legal processes to remove unauthorized occupants.